$1.6 trillion!!

 Using the best practices listed below, you can ensure that you conduct professional and insightful customer service assessments for hiring or training.

-Adding images and videos to an assessment or quiz instantly makes them more engaging.
+Adding images and videos to an assessment quiz instantly makes it more engaging.
 Improving the engagement factor of your assessments is especially useful when you’re using them to reinforce knowledge imparted in training.

-Check out this example of a customer service assessment below to know what we mean.
+Check out this customer service assessment test example to know what we mean:

-Besides adding visual elements, there’s another powerful way to increase the engagement level of your assessments.
+Besides adding visual elements, there’s another powerful way to make your assessments more engaging.

-Instead of having only multiple-choice or true/false questions in your assessment, you can use a mix of different question types.
+Instead of having only multiple-choice or true/false questions in your assessment, you can use a mix of various interactive question types.

 For example, you can use the order list question type to ask questions on task prioritization.
 Assessment-takers can respond by dragging and dropping items to form the correct priority sequence.